bubblxs/burn-my-reddit-account/README.md

 It is a bunch of JS code that helps you migrate all your subreddits, upvoted and saved items to a new reddit account.
 Why would you do that? well, i have no idea.

 <h3>How to use it?</h3>
-You can either download the code or run it via npx:
+You can either download the code or run it via npm:

   ####  Download
 ```